3 Types of Informational Products that You Can Sell on Your Blog

 Video content is becoming huge.

-When you’re building informational products, consider video as a luxury product you can offer.
+When you’re building informational products, consider video as an important step to creating a high demand resource or product.

 You could create a video course with several modules and charge $50-$100 for the course.
 It could be a one time fee they pay and it unlocks access for them to login and complete all of the video modules in the course at their own pace.